 As needed, additional positions may be filled using this announcement.

-If selected for this position, you will join a well-respected team that.
+If selected for this position, you will join a well-respected team that is responsible for performing a range of public affairs and community outreach duties that involve the United States Attorney's Office.
 Typical work assignments will include:

 Occasional travel - You may be expected to travel for this position.

 You must be a United States Citizen or National.